lookuper/AlgorithmsAndDataStructutes/README.md

-Few interesting algorithms and data structutes that I found on the Internet.
+Few interesting algorithms and data structutes that some companies asked on interview.
 ===========================